defguard

 ACL alias functionality allows administrators to create reusable elements which can then be used when defining a destination in multiple ACL rules.

-For example you can define aliases for commonly used ports (e.g. 22 for SSH) or for services within your infrustructure (e.g. 1.2.3.4:5432 for a PostgreSQL server).
+For example you can define aliases for commonly used ports (e.g. 22 for SSH) or for services within your infrustructure (e.g. 1.2.3.4:5432 for a particular PostgreSQL server).

 Access Control is available in Defguard version ≥ 1.3.0 and Gateway version ≥ 1.3.0